-Over twelve years ago, Dr. Watson began doing a minimally invasive procedure to treat pain emanating from the discs of the spine.
+Over twelve years ago, pain management physician Dr. Stephen Watson began doing a minimally invasive procedure to treat pain emanating from the discs of the spine.
 He’s performed procedures to help treat pain in the head including the neck at our Tampa office.

-Like all pain in the body, neck pain can be categorized as either ongoing/chronic or acute.
+Like all pain in the body, neck pain can be categorized as either ongoing/chronic pain or acute pain.
 Acute pain is usually thought of as an instant sort of pain that is a direct result of a movement or position that creates strain on the muscles.
 Subacute pain has both immediate and long-term elements.

-Neck pain is pretty straightforward.
-Signs and symptoms include:
+Neck pain signs and symptoms are very straightforward.
+They include:

 - Decreased ability to move your head